crazyuploader/TIL/linux/journalctl/get-errors-in-running-services-using-journalctl.md

 # Get Errors in Running Services using Journalctl

-To get errors in running services, we can `journalctl` command to list out the erros from system journals.
+To get errors in running services, we can `journalctl` command to list out the errors from system journals.

 ## Example: List Errors since Last Boot